-The Social Insurance Institution provides medical rehabilitation for insured persons at risk of incapacity for work due to specific diseases.
-ZUS covers rehabilitation costs in full: costs of treatment, accommodation and meals, and additionally reimburses travel expenses.
-Interested persons are referred for rehabilitation in an in-patient system (24-hour stay in a rehabilitation centre) or out-patient system (daily commuting to the rehabilitation, at designated times).
-In a rehabilitation centre, treatments and activities are individually determined by a doctor, depending on the disease.
-The Social Insurance Institution enters into contracts with centres that must meet specific legal, staffing, premises and medical requirements.
-These centres are located all over Poland, including in spa towns, and are selected in a bidding competition announced by ZUS with a fixed maximum price.
+The Social Insurance Institution provides medical rehabilitation for insured persons at risk of long-term incapacity for work due to specific diseases.
+ZUS covers in full the costs of: rehabilitation, accommodation in the rehabilitation centre, food and spa fees.
+In addition, it reimburses travel expenses to and from the rehabilitation centre.

+Eligible persons are referred for rehabilitation in an in-patient system (24-hour stay in a rehabilitation centre) or out-patient system (daily commuting to the rehabilitation, at designated times).
+At the rehabilitation centre, the doctor determines an individual rehabilitation programme for the referred person depending on his or her condition.
+Such a programme includes activities in physiotherapy, psychology, health education and health promotion, as well as the treatment of comorbidities.

+ZUS does not have its own rehabilitation centres.
+It selects them through a competitive bidding process and enters into contracts with centres that meet specific legal, personnel, premises and medical requirements.
+The requirements and maximum prices per day for a person referred are contained in the rules of the competition.
+The centres are located throughout Poland, including in health resorts.